DV Lottery Scams in Nigeria: How to Recognize and Avoid Them

 This is the single most important fact about DV lottery results: the US government does not contact you to tell you that you won.

-There are no notification emails.
+There are no emails telling you that you won.
 There are no congratulatory text messages.
 There are no phone calls from embassy officials.
 There are no WhatsApp messages from visa departments.

 The only way to know whether you were selected is to check the Entrant Status Check portal at dvprogram.state.gov using the confirmation number you saved at the time of your original registration.
 DV-2026 results were made available starting May 3, 2025.
 You enter your confirmation number, surname as registered, and date of birth.
 The system tells you whether you were selected.